Cinnamon Ridge Farms in Donahue recognized as one of just three Outstanding Dairy Farm winners

 Judges evaluated nominations based on their economic, environmental and community impact.
 The independent judging panel – including leading dairy conservation and commercial experts – also considered innovation, scalability and replicability.

 Midwest Dairy™ represents 7,000 dairy farm families and works on their behalf to build dairy demand by inspiring consumer confidence in our products and production practices.
 We are committed to Bringing Dairy to Life! by Giving Consumers an Excellent Dairy Experience and are funded by farmers across a 10-state region, including Minnesota, North Dakota, South Dakota, Nebraska, Iowa, Illinois, Missouri, Kansas, Arkansas and eastern Oklahoma.
 For more information, visit MidwestDairy.com.
 Follow us on Twitter and find us on Facebook at Midwest Dairy.
-For relevant conversations about issues and trends in the dairy community, listen to Dairy on the Air.
+For relevant conversations about issues and trends in the dairy community, listen to Your Dairy Checkoff Podcast.

 Innovation Center for U.S. Dairy® is a forum that brings together the dairy community to address the changing needs and expectations of consumers through a framework of shared best practices and accountability.
 Initiated in 2008 by dairy farmers through the dairy checkoff, we collaborate on efforts that are important both to us and our valued customers – issues like animal care, food safety, nutrition and health, the environment and economics.
 The Innovation Center is committed to continuous improvement from farm to table, striving to ensure a socially responsible and economically viable dairy community.
 Visit USDairy.com for more information about the Innovation Center for U.S. Dairy.